-Because money market accounts are designed for stable balances, they may limit the number of withdrawals you can make in any one statement cycle--typically to six.
+Because money market accounts are designed for stable balances, they may limit the number of withdrawals you can make in any one statement cycle--typically up six withdrawals per month.
 This shouldn't be too bad as long as you aren't trying to use the account as a checking account.
 Exceeding the limit is likely to incur a per-withdrawal fee.

 This is not a stated restriction, but it can be a limitation of some offers.
 Since money market accounts do not guarantee rates for any length of time, you have to watch out for banks that offer an eye-catching rate for a short period to attract attention but then revert to a much lower rate.
 Follow money market rates on MoneyRates.com to help you get a sense for which banks consistently offer the highest rates.

 There are two ways of looking at these restrictions:

 - Consider your banking habits.
 It may be that your balance size and transaction patterns would not run afoul of an account's limits anyway, so you can just focus on comparing bank rates.

 - Factor in higher money market rates. if you find your habits would bump up against one or more of an account's restrictions, you have to decide if the rate is attractive enough relative to other bank rates for you to change your banking habits--for example, making fewer withdrawals.